All research requires informed consent.

 For most confidential studies, informed consent should be documented by the use of a written consent form approved by the IRB and signed by the subject or the subject's legally authorized representative.
 This document should include all of the elements of informed consent mandated by the Department of Health & Human Services (HHS) regulations at 45 CFR part 46.
 See the Informed Consent Checklist for a description of these elements.

 A copy should be given to the person signing the form.

 Sample Informed Consent forms can be found in the sidebar on the right of this page.

-Sometimes signed consent is not required or appropriate for the research project.
+Sometimes signed consent is not appropriate for the research project.